 See Find Us – When and where? for when and where we meet (currently suspended during the coronavirus crisis).
 It is open to everyone from complete beginners to ordained monks and there is no charge for classes (recommended donation for those that can afford it is £5).
 It lasts for 2 hours including tea and we do two seated meditations with a walking meditation in between (so you can stretch your legs), which amounts to around an hour and a half, but there’s time for tea and discussion afterwards if you wish.
 All meditations are guided so it is suitable for beginners.
-If it is your first time then please try to arrive closer to 7.20 so you can find Lloyd hall and make yourself comfortable.

 Meditation and Mindfulness